All Products

 image

-• $Input is the execution input.
+• $Input is the input of the execution.

 • $Output is the result of the Task call.
 If the call is initiated in asynchronous callback mode, the value of $Output is the result of the callback.